“Dana, your apartment used to be so organized…um…what happened?”

 To care for others, you must care for yourself.

-I have my hands full balancing life with my two beautiful boys – Benjamin 7 years old and Hudson almost 3.
-When that inner voice tells me that I’m a failure as a mom because I don’t have the energy to keep up with everyone else, I try my best to remind myself of one important thing.
+I have my hands full balancing life with my two beautiful boys Benjamin and Hudson.
+When that inner voice whispers that I’m a failure as a mom because I don’t have the energy to keep up like everyone else, I try my best to remind myself of one important thing.

 Step into my shoes and walk the life I’m living and if you get as far as I am, just maybe you will see what an AWESOME HYPOTHYROID MOM I really am.